almosteverywhere/psychic-fortnight/README.md

 ## How to install this project:

-You'll need python 2.7 (I used python 2.7.10). pip install -r requirements.txt
+You'll need Python 2.7 (I used python 2.7.10) as well as Beautiful Soup for parsing

+## To install Beautiful Soup
+$ pip install -r requirements.txt

 ## To extract the data from the books direction and output to a JSON file:

-python extracting_book_data.py
+$ python extracting_book_data.py

 ## Where to find the output: